 Antoni Gaudi was born in 1852 in Catalonia.
-Having excelled in Geometry and Mathematics at school, alongside learning craft work in his fathers copper workshop, he moved to Barcelona in 1868 to enrol in the School of Architecture where he qualified in 1878.
+Having excelled in geometry and mathematics at school, alongside learning craft work in his father’s copper workshop, he moved to Barcelona in 1868 to enrol in the School of Architecture where he qualified in 1878.

 His professional reputation began to grow and he was regularly commissioned by the bourgeoisie to undertake construction of large ornate homes.
-In 1883 Gaudi took over design of the Basilica de la Sagrada Familia, a temple of atonement to the Holy family, sanctioned for construction by the hierarchy of the Catholic Church in 1881.
+In 1883, Gaudi took over design of the Basilica de la Sagrada Familia, a temple of atonement to the holy family, sanctioned for construction by the hierarchy of the Catholic Church in 1881.

-Gaudi worked for 43 years on the temple until his death in 1926, his funeral was a grand event in recognition of his status as the greatest architect Barcelona and Spain had seen, culminating in his burial in the crypt of Our lady of Mount Carmel within the Sagrada Familia.
+Gaudi worked for 43 years on the temple until his death in 1926.
+His funeral was a grand event in recognition of his status as the greatest architect Barcelona and Spain had seen, culminating in his burial in the crypt of Our lady of Mount Carmel within the Sagrada Familia.

 Despite his untimely death Gaudi, had completed the full plans for the Temple along with plaster cast models, and there were many other architects who worked alongside him and took responsibility to ensure his original vision was passed generation to generation, notwithstanding several dangerous setbacks.
 Most notable of these was the partial arson and sacking of the Temple during the Spanish Civil War of 1936.
 Whilst works have been regularly disrupted, they have never stopped and always gone ahead according to Gaudi’s original concept, with many methods still considered to be revolutionary even a century after he devised them.